15 Sources for Veteran Financial Assistance

 9. Combat Female Veterans Families United (CFVF United)

-The goal of this nonprofit is to support female veterans as if they were old friends, operating a three-pillared approach of transition, education and advocacy initiatives.
-From housing and employment assistance to mentorship programs and political advocacy, CFVF United provide a comprehensive package of supports tailored to every stage of the vet reintegration process.
+The goal of this nonprofit is to support female veterans as if they were old friends, operating a three-pillared approach of transition, education, and advocacy initiatives.
+From housing and employment assistance to mentorship programs and political advocacy, CFVF United provides a comprehensive package of supports tailored to every stage of the vet reintegration process.

 10. Dixon Center

-The Dixon Center offers one-time grants through their Women Veterans Emergency Financial Assistance program, designed to help female service members and their families to pay for basic necessities in emergency situations.
-Their veteran grants can be used to cover the cost of everything from food, housing and utilities to infant supplies, vehicle repairs and more.
+The Dixon Center provides one-time grants to female veterans through its Women Veterans Emergency Financial Assistance program to assist service members and their families with emergency payments for basic needs.
+Their veteran grants can cover the cost of everything from food, housing, and utilities to baby supplies, car repairs, and more.

 11. Center for Women Veterans (CWV)

-An initiative of the Department of Veterans Affairs, the CWV helps female service members to achieve equitable outcomes in access to veterans services and benefits.
-From home loans, employment services and life insurance to a range of specialized health care programs—this government division is one of the leading voices in female veteran advocacy.
+An arm of the V.A., the CWV helps female service members achieve equitable outcomes in access to veterans’ services and benefits.
+From home loans, employment services, and life insurance to a range of specialized health care programs—this government division is one of the leading voices in female veteran advocacy.

 Organizations that help homeless veterans